top of page

 What time of year is best to plant apples?

-Apples and other perennials are best planted in the fall and early spring to reduce stress and transplant shock.
+Apples and other perennials are best planted in the fall and very early spring to reduce stress and transplant shock.

 How do I keep my trees small so I won't need a ladder?